Orientation Frequently Asked Questions

 Incoming students must obtain permission to change academic concentrations by June 1st, or after matriculating to campus in the fall.
 Majors must be changed in writing.
-To do so, please complete the New Student Change of Major form and return it to the Office of Enrollment Services.
+To do so, please complete the New Student Change of Major form and return it to the Office of the Registrar.

 QUESTIONS FREQUENTLY ASKED BY PARENTS/GUARDIANS:

 Will I have the opportunity to meet my student’s advisor?

 Yes, parents/guardians will have the opportunity to meet with an academic department representative in a group setting during the Advising & Registration Days.
 This is a wonderful opportunity to have general questions answered about the curriculum at the College, and specific courses of study.